TanmayDawande/babel-tcp/README.md

 ## Known limitations

 - The RSA handshake uses raw modular exponentiation with no OAEP padding.
-Good for learning the math, not something to point at the real internet.
-- Public keys are exchanged with no way to verify identity, so an active attacker sitting on the handshake can still substitute their own key.
-Same problem every unauthenticated key exchange has without a trust anchor.
+- MITM attacks can be carried out easily with the interceptor exchanging their own keys.
+No way to authenticate identity yet
 - The chat loop is a strict send-then-receive ping-pong, no threading yet, so you can't type while waiting on the other side.
 - One client, one server, one connection at a time.